Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: Preliminaries

 After the successive operations of the above unitaries on the initial state, $\rho_f^U$ is obtained, which is then traced over with $\sigma_c^x$ to obtain the $\fotoc$ for closed systems

 For general open systems, a CPTP map evolves the local unitary operators in the Heisenberg picture non-unitarily.
 The forward and backward evolution present in the CPTP is done by the Hamiltonian $H_S$ and $-H_S$.
 Then the total unitaries for the forward $\mathcal{U}_f$ and backward evolution $\mathcal{U}_b$, respectively, are governed by Hamiltonians $H_f = H_S + H_E + H_{SE}$ and $ H_b = -H_S + H_E + H_{SE} $, respectively, where the bath and the interaction Hamiltonians are kept intact.
 We denote the forward CPTP map by $\xi_f(t)$ and the backward map by $\xi_b(t)$.
 The forward time evolution of operators is done by the adjoint map $\xi_f^{\dagger}(t)$, such that $A(t)=\xi_f^{\dagger}(t) \cdot A(0)$.
 Similarly, for the backward evolution driven by $H_b$, we have the backward CPTP map $\xi_b (t)$ and its adjoint map $\xi_b^{\dagger}(t)$.
-The modified protocol suited to an open system for a general non-Markovian CPTP map $\xi(t)$ (for GKSL evolution it boils down to $e^{\mathcal{L}t}$, where $\mathcal{L}$ is the Lindbladian superoperator~\cite{Zhang_2019}) is
+The modified protocol suited to an open system for a general non-Markovian CPTP map $\xi(t)$ (for GKSL evolution, it boils down to $e^{\mathcal{L}t}$, where $\mathcal{L}$ is the Lindbladian superoperator~\cite{Zhang_2019}) is

+where $\rho_{init}=\rho_S(0)\otimes\ket{+}_c\bra{+}_c$.
 In $\mathcal{S}_2$, as the CPTP map $\xi_f(t)$ is obtained when the bath is traced out, the identity superoperator $\mathcal{I}_c$ encodes how the control qubit is kept unaffected when the map is acted upon the system and differs from a simple identity matrix operator.
+Thus, for example, $\mathcal{S}_2$ operation translates to a CPTP map acting on an iteratively updated composite state of the system and the control qubit.
+The total Hamiltonian that constitutes these CPTP maps has a structure

+where the empty subspace is added to accommodate the control qubit.
+Here, $A_S^\alpha$ and $A_E^\alpha$ denote the system and bath operators.
+The map described in the $\mathcal{S}_2$ can be written in the form

-The $\mathcal{C}$ denotes the operation $\mathcal{C}(U) \cdot \rho =U\rho U^{\dagger}$.
+Here, $\rho_2$ involves both the system and the control qubit.
+The $\mathcal{I}_c$ accounts for the dimensions of the control qubit being accommodated in the action of the CPTP map. $\mathcal{C}$ denotes the operation $\mathcal{C}(U) \cdot \rho =U\rho U^{\dagger}$.
 The initial composite state $\rho_{init}$ is subjected to the above sequence of operations, and the OTOC is obtained when the final density matrix $\rho_f$ is traced over with respect to $\sigma^x_c$ ~\cite{Zhang_2019, SwingleInfoScram}, to sort out the off-diagonal terms